-First, the results: I have ALWAYS had all of my requests met on every trip I’ve made to Disney.
-I’ve heard lots of folks complain that they didn’t get their room requests met, so clearly I am doing something right!
+First, the results: I have almost ALWAYS had my requests met on the many trips I’ve made to Disney.
+I’ve heard lots of folks complain that they didn’t get their room requests met, so clearly I’m doing something right!

 There are basically three ways to add room requests to your reservation:

 - By calling Disney and asking for the requests to be added to your reservation

 - By faxing a room request directly to your resort’s room assigner (with a free online fax service because you likely don’t have a fax machine!)